I get questions from time to time, not 1000s of them, but I get a question about what lenses I use for landscape photography.

-This is probably one of the sharpest super ultra-wide zooms that ever used.
+This is probably one of the sharpest super ultra-wide zooms ever used.

 But sharpness isn’t everything.
-And there are a few downsides to this lens which I’m going to get into.
+And there are a few downsides to this lens, which I will get into.

-Distortion is one of the negative aspects of this lens, there is noticeable barrel distortion on the wide end, and you’ll get some pincushion distortion in the long end.
+Distortion is one of the negative aspects of this lens, there is noticeable barrel distortion on the wide end, and you’ll get some pincushion distortion on the long end.

 There’s also some vignetting and light fall-off in the extreme corners.

-You would do this for a super ultra-wide-angle lens, but the distortion is very well controlled and easily correctable.
+You would do this for an ultra-wide-angle lens, but the distortion is well-controlled and easily correctable.

 I love the color reproduction and accuracy of this lens.
-If you buy this lens, you will not be disappointed in the performance.
+If you buy this lens, you will not be disappointed in its performance.

-This lens is just so fun to shoot with; the kind of perspective that you can get with 12 millimeters is unmatched.
+This lens is just so fun to shoot; the kind of perspective you can get with 12 millimeters is unmatched.

-When I go on location, I try to take unique shots, whether finding a different composition shooting at a different time of day.
+When I go on location, I try to take unique shots, whether finding a different composition or shooting at another time of day.